xshele01/Digital-electronics-1/Labs/03-vivado/README.md

 ![Simulated time waveforms](Images/t4.png)

 On *"Add Sources"* page, choose *“Create File”*.
 A *“Create Source File”* window will pop up where you can choose file type (VHDL) and the name of the file.
-Don't forget to set targer laguage and simulator language to VHDL before pressing that juicy *"Next"* button!
+Don't forget to set targer language and simulator language to VHDL before pressing that juicy *"Next"* button!

 ![Simulated time waveforms](Images/t5.png)